techieatheart/techieatheart.github.io/_posts/2021-01-10-Signal-A-viable-alternative-to-WhatsApp.md

 Brian made sure he stood for the right thing and announced $50 million to the Signal Foundation - The foundation behind the trending app 'Signal'.
 For those who don't know:

 **_Signal is a privacy-first, open source, cross-platform messenger app made by an independent non-profit org.
-It directly competes with the likes of WhatsApp, Telegram, FB Messenger etc._**
+It directly competes with the likes of WhatsApp, Telegram, FB Messenger etc. Everything from chat messages to metadata is encrypted by default and then users create a Signal PIN to make sure their information is fully secure_**

 ## Present Conundrum